 If you want to make sure you don’t miss a single post, sign up for the newsletter here.
 The newsletter is only delivered once per week and includes all the latest posts, a weekly Croatian language lesson and actionable content to make your life better exclusively curated for our newsletter subscribers.
 Plus, just for signing up, we’ll give you a free PDF with more actionable information.
 So, why not sign up?

-Since 2013, I have given personalized advice to thousands of people through comments, emails, Skype sessions and in-person consultations to guide others using my boots-on-the-ground knowledge, personal experience, and connections with local bureaucracy and lawyers.
+Since 2013, I have given personalized advice to thousands of people through comments, emails, Skype sessions and in-person consultations.
+Through these one-on-one sessions, I offer relevant guidance, resources and connections using my boots-on-the-ground knowledge, personal experience, and connections with local bureaucracy and lawyers.

-If you are interested in getting personalized advice, contact me.
+If you are interested in scheduling a one-on-one session, contact me.